adibifard/F4SPC/README.md

 ### Usage:
-Although the code can get many options via different commands, there are only two mandatory inputs for the code to work.
-First is the address of the .gro file and second is the type of the water model
+Although the code can handle many options via different flags, there are only two mandatory inputs for the code.
+The first is the input `.gro` file and second is the type of the water model
-(a 3-point or 4-point model).
+(either a 3-point or 4-point).
 After moving to the folder where the f4time.py code exists, the basic command to run the code looks as below:

 `$ python f4spc.py -i input.gro -wm (3 or 4)`